peterklein/nginx/README.md

 # nginx, docker, vueJS, nodeJS
-Configs and sample files for vueJS and expressJS apps running on nginx
+Configs and sample files for vueJS and expressJS apps running on nginx.
+I collected the for me most meaningful snippets.
+Most of them i use in production apps or for development.

 ## Examples